 Camp X-Ray‘s Peyman Moaadi a.k.a.
 Payman Maadi is the male star of Asghar Farhadi’s 2012 Best Foreign Language Film Academy Award winner A Separation.
 Among the New York City-born Iranian actor other movies are Farhadi’s About Elly, winner of the Best Director Silver Bear at the 2009 Berlin Film Festival; Nima Javidi’s 2014 drama Melbourne; and Kazuaki Kiriya’s upcoming action adventure The Last Knights, featuring Morgan Freeman, Clive Owen, and Shohreh Aghdashloo.

 Moaadi is also the author of a handful of screenplays, including the drama The Snow on the Pines, which he also directed.
-Moaadi's effort took home the Audience Award for Best Film at Iran's annual Fajr Film Festival.
-(See also: Kristen Stewart Guantanamo movie gets Leading Man.)
+Moaadi’s effort took home the Audience Award for Best Film at Iran’s annual Fajr Film Festival.
+(Check out: Kristen Stewart Guantanamo movie gets Leading Man.)